sonic-net/sonic-mgmt/sdn_tests/tests/Watchport_Blackbox_Test _Plan.md

   <thead>
     <tr>
       <th><strong>Title</strong></th>
-      <th>Verify basic WCMP packet hashing works with watch port actions.</th>
+      <th>Verify basic WCMP/ECMP packet hashing works with watch port actions.</th>
     </tr>
   </thead>
   <tbody>
     <tr>
       <td><strong>Procedure</strong></td>
       <td><ul>
-<li>Create a WCMP group (herein referred to as Action Profile Group APG) with multiple members (herein referred to as Action Profile Members APM) with an associated watch port for each member.</li>
+<li>Create a WCMP/ECMP group (herein referred to as Action Profile Group APG) with multiple members (herein referred to as Action Profile Members APM) with an associated watch port for each member.</li>
 </ul>
 <ul>
 <li>Send different packets to the SUT from the control switch by varying a field in the packet header that will apply the hashing algorithm to select an APM from the APG.</li>